athomasoriginal/com.betweentwoparens/src/pages/blog-posts/006-clojure-text-editors.md

 ## My Text Editor Setup

-The beauty of an Atom of VS Code is you get most everything you need out-of-the-box.
+The beauty of editors like `Atom` or `VS Code` is you get most everything you need out-of-the-box.
 Here are the plugins I use:

 - [Chlorine](https://atom.io/packages/chlorine)